-- The first line we need to add is the definition of a pattern for our language.
-When your grammar defines the <patternToken>, SmaCC uses this as the definition of a pattern for your language.
-For most languages, patterns are simply anything delimited by ' characters (e.g., 'pattern'). - The other line we need to add is the line to tell SmaCC to generate a GLR parser (%glr;).
+- The first line defines how we will write a pattern in our grammar.
+SmaCC doesn't have a built-in pattern syntax, because whatever SmaCC were to choose might conflict with the syntax of your language.
+Instead, your grammar should define the <patternToken>: SmaCC uses this regular expression as the definition of a pattern.
+For our example language, we will define a pattern as anything enclosed by 'characters (e.g., 'pattern').
+This same choice would work for any language that does not use 'frequently in its syntax. - The second line we need to add tells SmaCC to generate a GLR parser (%glr;).
 This allows SmaCC to parse all possible representations of a pattern expression.

 Here is our grammar with those two additional lines: